This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Only GoDaddy, with over 76 million registered domains, has more active registered customers’ domain names than Namecheap.

-It was founded in 2000 by Richard Kirkendall with one mission: to make high-quality web hosting services affordable for individual and small business owners.
-True to its mission, most Namecheap hosting packages are inexpensive yet offer high-quality hosting features and services.
+Namecheap was founded in 2000 by Richard Kirkendall with one mission: to make high-quality web hosting services affordable for individuals and small business owners.
+True to its mission, most Namecheap hosting packages are inexpensive yet offer high-quality features and services.

 Through the years, Namecheap has developed several cost-effective, innovative hosting and marketing solutions that help businesses and individuals start, grow, and manage their businesses without breaking the bank.

-Now that you have grasped a brief overview of both companies, let’s dive in.
+Now that you have a brief overview of both companies, let’s dive in.

 Ease of Use